How to Spend One Day in Córdoba (Day Trip from Sevilla)

 The market is just a 10 minute walk back to Córdoba train station, making it the ideal stop to end the day before catching your train back to Sevilla.

-What to Do With More Than One Day in Córdoba
+What to Do With More Time in Córdoba

 If you do end up having more than a day in Córdoba, there are a couple of other attractions you can add to expand this itinerary.